syne-tune/syne-tune/README.md

         # validate your model on some hold-out validation data
 ```

+### Step 1: Adapt your training script

-To enable tuning of your training script, you have to report metrics  that they can be communicated later to Syne Tune,
+First, to enable tuning of your training script, you need to report metrics so they can be communicated to Syne Tune.
-this can be accomplished by just calling `report(epoch=epoch, loss=loss)` as shown in the example below:
+For example, in the script above, we assume you're tuning two hyperparameters — `height` and `width` — to minimize a loss function.
+To report the loss back to Syne Tune after each epoch, simply add `report(epoch=epoch, loss=loss)` inside your training loop:

 ```python
 # train_height_simple.py